timmywil/timmywil.com/content/blog/new-blog/index.md

 ---
 title: New Blog!
 date: '2019-04-22T01:06:29.635Z'
-description: 'I finally got around to creating a new blog!
-It took a couple iterations...'
+description: I finally got around to creating a new blog!
+It took a couple iterations...
 ---

 I finally got around to creating a new blog!